 Generally, 2-3% of total body weight is appropriate for most dogs.
 Very young dogs may need a bit more, while older or inactive dogs require less.

-To calculate, multiply his weight, in pounds, by 16 to get his total body weight in ounces.
+To calculate, multiply their weight, in pounds, by 16 to get his total body weight in ounces.
 Feed him 2-3% of that weight, daily.
 For example, if your dog weighs 50 pounds…

 50 lb. x 16 oz. = 800 oz. (total body weight in ounces)

 800 oz. x .02 = 16 oz. (total daily minimum food weight)

 800 oz. x .03 = 24 oz. (total daily maximum food weight)

 You may choose to divide your dog’s daily food into two feedings, or you may want to stick with one daily meal.
 Whatever your dog is accustomed to is fine.

 Day 1: Combining commercial food and the new diet may cause digestive issues so it is recommended that you fast your dog for 24 hours prior to starting him on this diet.

 Day 2: Feed your dog about 1/4 the amount he would normally eat.